The Blue Marine Foundation.

 This is a great initiative that is aimed at restoring the once thriving fishery, bringing employment opportunities and a sustainable local food source that will make a valuable contribution to the local economy – and to the ecosystem right on our doorstep.
 It would contribute to coastal defences and providing important ecological habitats.
 It was something our team were very excited to get involved with.

 We were briefed by the Blue Marine Foundation and carried out our own research.
 Our design was a floating structure that could be fitted to the Land Rover BAR pontoon in Portsmouth and used to brood stock oysters.
 The structure could be retrofitted to any existing marine pontoon infrastructure so that further floating pontoons to be installed throughout the project.
 The initial structure on the Land Rover BAR pontoon was used as a pilot study to determine the ideal oyster density, and to make sure that the colony would thrive.

 To date the pilot study is progressing well and producing insights that are invaluable to the project.
-We are now looking at the next stage of the project to develop oyster cages that will be installed in late 2016 when the pilot study is finished.
+We are now looking at the next stage of the project to develop oyster cages that will be installed in late 2016 when the pilot study has concluded.